-In the 2011 session, the Alabama Legislature approved Senate Bill 136.
-The bill was signed by Governor Robert Bentley on June 14, 2011 and subsequently assigned Act number 2011-687.
+ACT OF ALABAMA 2011-687 In the 2011 session, the Alabama Legislature approved Senate Bill 136.
+The bill was signed by Governor Robert Bentley on June 14, 2011, and subsequently assigned act number 2011-687.
 The new law was precleared by the U.S. Department of Justice on September 26, 2011.

 Act 2011-687 changes the timing of filing FCPA campaign finance disclosure forms.
 The Act eliminates the 50/45 day and 10/5 day pre-election disclosure reports.
+It replaces them with periodic finance disclosure reports.
 The Act requires monthly disclosure reports beginning 12 months prior to the election.
 Monthly reports are due on the last day of each month.
 Act 2011-687 also requires weekly reports beginning on the month prior to the election.
 The weekly reports are due on the Friday of each week.
 Beginning on the 8th day prior to the election, Act 2011-687 also requires daily reports for principal campaign committees and PACs that receive or spend \$5,000 or more on any day with a view toward influencing the election.
+Once a principal campaign committee or PAC meets this daily amount, it must file daily reports up until the election date.
 Daily reports do not apply to elections involving county and city offices.
 Candidates for circuit and district offices are also exempt from daily reporting.
 Principal campaign committees and PACs must disclose the receipt of any single contribution of \$20,000 or more within 2 business days of receiving the contribution if it is not included in a monthly, weekly, or daily report.
 Principal campaign committees and PACs must close their books 2 days prior to the specified reporting dates in order to complete the reports.
 Act 2011-687 mandates electronic filing of disclosure reports beginning in the 2014 election cycle.

-In the 2011 session, the Alabama Legislature approved Senate Bill 284.
-The bill was signed by Governor Robert Bentley on June 14, 2011 and subsequently assigned Act number 2011-697.
+ACT OF ALABAMA 2011-697 In the 2011 session, the Alabama Legislature approved Senate Bill 284.
+The bill was signed by Governor Robert Bentley on June 14, 2011, and subsequently assigned act number 2011-697.
 The new law was precleared by the U.S. Department of Justice on September 26, 2011.
 Act 2011-697 provides that all paid political advertisements and "electioneering communications" appearing in print media or broadcast must clearly and distinctly identify the entity responsible for paying for the political advertisements and electioneering communication.
 Act 2011-697 defines the new "electioneering communications" term.
-The Act also lists nine types of paid political advertisements and electioneering communications that are excluded from the identification requirement.
+The Act also lists 9 types of paid political advertisements and electioneering communications that are excluded from the identification requirement.
 Act 2011-697 eliminates the requirement notice on the front page of printed campaign literature.
 Instead, the Act requires that printed political advertisements and electioneering communication must have a clear and unmistakable identification of the entity responsible for directly paying for the advertisements or electioneering communication.
 For paid broadcasts, Act 2011-697 gives the paying person or entity the option of placing an identification statement on the broadcast at the beginning, during, or at the end of the radio or television spot.
 Act 2011-697 requires any person or entity, including candidates, that spends more than \$1,000 on an electioneering communication to file disclosure reports.
 The reports must identify the source or sources of the funds used for the electioneering communication and the recipients of expenditures related to the electioneering communication.
 However, the candidate is not required to duplicate any reporting.